omeroid/g-calendar-appointment/SECURITY.md

 When deploying this application:

-### 1. API Key Protection
+### 1. OAuth Protection
-- Never commit API keys or client IDs to the repository
+- Never commit client IDs to the repository
 - Use environment variables for all sensitive data
-- Restrict API keys in Google Cloud Console:
+- Configure OAuth in Google Cloud Console:
-  - Set HTTP referrer restrictions
+  - Only add production domains to authorized origins
-  - Limit to necessary APIs only (Calendar API, People API)
+  - Use minimal required scopes

 ### 2. OAuth Configuration
 - Only add production domains to authorized origins